Dual Degree Programs

 Within these five broad fields, MD/PhD candidates have the opportunity to work closely in the School of Medicine’s world-class, disease-based research centers with their advisors and faculty—all of whom are premier researchers in their respective fields.
 Such in-depth involvement with cutting-edge research is one of the key reasons that the MD/PhD Program is an exceptional way to jumpstart a career in academic medicine.

 MD/MA in Urban Bioethics Program

-Offered through Temple’s Center for Bioethics, Urban Health & Policy, the program trains students to use the tools of bioethics in examining health, healthcare delivery, and health law and policy that underlie complex urban health disparities.
+Offered through Temple’s Center for Urban Bioethics, the program trains students to use the tools of bioethics in examining health, healthcare delivery, and health law and policy that underlie complex urban health disparities.
 Graduates possess the practical skills, theoretical orientation and resources required to maximize care and to be innovators in research, care delivery, and policy and advocacy.